alaudet/raspi-sump/README.md

 # Supported Versions of Raspbian / Raspberry Pi OS

-Raspi-Sump is currently supported on Raspberry Pi OS (Bullseye) and Raspian (Buster)
+Raspi-Sump will support Raspberry Pi OS (Bookworm) as of version 1.10 which installs Raspi-Sump in a Virtualenv.
+Targeting March 2025 for release.

-Plans are in the works for Raspberry Pi OS Bookworm.
-However changes to Python require a rethink on how Raspi-Sump is installed.
-More to come.
-For the time being, Bookworm is not supported.
+Raspi-Sump is currently only supported on Raspberry Pi OS (Bullseye) and Raspian (Buster) with version 1.9.4

 # Discord Group